Vision-LSTM: xLSTM as Generic Vision Backbone: Experiments

-Table~\ref{tab:imagenet1k} relates parameter counts and FLOPS to classification accuracy after pre-training on ImageNet-1K.
+Table~\ref{tab:imagenet1k} relates parameter counts and FLOPS to validation accuracy after pre-training on ImageNet-1K.
 ViL outperforms heavily optimized ViT protocols and other backbones on the tiny and small scale.
-While ViL does not outperform all other models on the base scale, evaluations on downstream tasks (as shown later in Table~\ref{tab:vtab1k} and Table~\ref{tab:ade20k}) show that ViL-B still learns strong features.
-Additionally, training a ViL-B for 400 epochs takes roughly 600 A100 GPU-hours or 19 hours on 32 A100 GPUs.
-Therefore, the hyperparameter configuration is most likely not optimal as we were not able to extensively optimize hyperparameters for this scale.
-Note that training ViL is still quite expensive to train as there does not exist an optimized hardware implementation yet, which does exist for other models like ViT~\cite{dao2022flashattention,dao2023flashattention2} or Vim~\cite{gu2023mamba,zhou2024visionmamba}.
-Nevertheless, the efficient alternating block design of ViL makes it already faster than Vim (up to 69\% as shown in Appendix~\ref{app:runtime_vim_vs_vil}) while only using \texttt{torch.compile}, a generic speed optimization of the PyTorch~\cite{paszke2019pytorch} framework.
+While ViL does not outperform all other models on the base scale, evaluations on downstream tasks (as shown later in Table~\ref{tab:ade20k} and Table~\ref{tab:vtab1k}) show that ViL-B still learns strong features, particularly for semantic segmentation and structured tasks.